-With Donald Trump now the 45th President and the Republicans controlling the House and Senate, we are likely to see a number of tax changes in the year ahead if his campaign plans and promises hold.
+With President Donald Trump and Republicans controlling the House and Senate, we are likely to see a number of tax changes in the year ahead if his campaign plans and promises hold.
 As with everything else, the Trump administration was light on the details but here is what we do know about the proposed Trump tax plan:

 - Federal tax rates and brackets would be simplified down to three versus the seven today.
 Those with a taxable income between $0 and $37,500 ($0 to $75,000 for married filers) would be subject to a 12% tax rate, taxable income between $37,500-$112,500 (or $75,000-$225,000 for married filers) would be subject to a 25% rate.
 While those with taxable income above $112,500 ($225,000+ for married filers) would be subject to a 33% federal tax rate.